RomainLanz/adonis-graphql/README.md

 }
 ```

-## Reload dev server on schema updates
+## Reload dev server on schema changes

 By default, Adonis will not reload the development server when `.graphql` files are saved.
 To change
-behavior, you can add the extension to your serve command:
+this behavior, you can add the extension to your serve command:

 ```
 adonis serve --dev -e graphql